 How to Force Daffodil Bulbs

-For best results, start with big, plump bulbs when you're forcing daffodils.
+For best results in forcing daffodils, start with big, plump bulbs.
 Look for cultivars that are recommended for forcing.

 Once the mercury drops, spring can feel far away.
 As plants go dormant in the cold, the landscape becomes bare and brown.